 Betsy Plevan is a Partner in the Labor & Employment Law Department, co-head of both the International Labor & Employment Group and Class/Collective Action Group, and a former member of the firm’s seven-person Executive Committee.
 She has built her practice handling all types of labor and employment litigation, as well as counseling clients in employment matters.
-In addition to maintaining her active practice, she recently completed a two-year term as President of the New York City Bar.
+In addition to maintaining her active practice, she was recently appointed to Chair the American Bar Association’s Standing Committee on the Federal Judiciary.
+She also served as President of the New York City Bar from 2004-2006 and as a member of the ABA Board of Governors from 2006-2009.

 Betsy has been involved in representing employers in sexual harassment matters for many years.
 Noteworthy cases include, among others, her retention by Meritor Savings Bank to handle the remand of the landmark Supreme Court case in this area.
 She also handled, on appeal, the landmark case in which the New York Court of Appeals reversed a $4 million punitive damages award against the magazine Penthouse on the ground that no punitive damages are available under the State Human Rights Law.